moirahartigan/the-lady-goldsmith/README.md

 ### **Wishlist**

-- A user can open the Wishlist page at any point and see what items thay have in there.
+- A user can open the Wishlist page at any point and see what items they have in there.

-- From here a user can remove items from the wishlist and access the product detail.
+- From here a user can remove items from the Wishlist and access the product detail.

 ---

 ### **Bag**

-- A user can open the bag page at any point and see what items thay have in there.
+- A user can open the bag page at any point and see what items they have in there.

 - From here a user can update product quantities, remove items from the bag or access the checkout page.